sakurafisch/sakurafisch/README.md

 ## Essence and Accidents of Software Engineering

-- I believe there is no silver bullet.
+- I believe that there is no silver bullet.
+Never be superstitious about any language or tool.

+- I prefer modern toolchain for programming efficiency.
+I'd like to commonly use Rust, Go and TypeScript.

+- I am always a C++ learner.

 - Essential Task: Software itself has inherent difficulties in conceptual construction; that is, how to develop concrete conceptual solutions from abstract problems.

 - Accidental Task: Express these abstract entities in a programming language and map the program to machine language under certain space and speed constraints.

-- Who are using rather than what language is used is what matter.
+- Who are using rather than what language or tool is used is what matter.